oracle/python-cx_Oracle/doc/src/api_manual/module.rst

         `session_callback` and the parameter `maxSessionsPerShard` was renamed to `max_sessions_per_shard`.
 The old names will continue to work as keyword parameters for a period of time.
-The `threaded` parameter value is ignored and threading is always enabled.
+The `threaded` parameter value is ignored and threading is always enabled; in previous versions the default was False.

 .. function:: Time(hour, minute, second)